 Sessions will be delivered by school staff in consultation with the Headteacher on an annual basis, based on children's needs and the content being covered.
-In order to ensure that children of all genders can access information they need, we will teach in mixed gender groups wherever possible.
+In order to ensure that all children can access the information they need, we will teach in mixed gender groups wherever possible.